Nro001/Nro-Galaxy-Editor/README.md

   * `galactic-object-modified`: A more safer method.
 Copy everything inside this file using Notepad++ then open your original gamestate (make a copy) and search for `galactic_object={`, highlight the `{` only and press `Ctrl+Alt+B` then `Ctrl+V` to paste what you copied before.
 Save and make sure "galactic_object={" is not duplicated and starbase_mgr={ is intacted.

-* After that whole debacle, make a copy of the .sav file you used and open it using 7-zip and drag the modified gamestate there, the file must be overwriten to work and then bam! you're done!
+* After that whole debacle, follow these steps properly, make a copy of the .sav file you used, **DON'T ARCHIVE, MAKE A COPY** and open it using 7-zip and drag the modified gamestate there **directly**, the file must be overwriten to work and then bam! you're done!
 Congratulations, now the denizens of your galaxy are confused why their constellations have changed in just a day.
 Was there a large clusters of wormhole that transported everyone there?
 Did some shmuck invented teleportation and suddenly pressed the big red button? or is everything just a simulation?
-Who knows?
+Who knows? **Maybe it has always been there.
+What was, will be; What will be, was.**

 Troubleshooting
 ------------------------